NIFCLOUD-mbaas/ncmb_js/README.md

 ## Create SDK Document

-Run `npm run document:generate` command, then documents has created in `jsdoc` directory.
+Run `npm run document:generate` command, then documents has created in `docs/` directory.

 ## Dependency
   Please refer to Dependencies part in package.json for details.